-Leadership: The area of strength noted was that of leadership throughout the district from the Superintendent to the building level principals.
+Hobart High School Principals.
 School leadership at all levels has a strong commitment to a culture based on shared values and beliefs about teaching and learning and supports challenging educational programs.
 The message that is clearly being conveyed and promoted is that staff collaborate their ideas and work diligently with all of the stakeholders to ensure our students' academic success.
 The School City of Hobart central administrative staff is diligent in preparing building administrators and teachers to lead with commonality and a shared vision.
 Our leadership keeps us well informed on resources and upcoming plans relating to our goals and areas of teaching.
 The district has a very clear vision of how it wants to deliver educational services to students.
 The leadership of the district clearly not only cares about developing strong strategic plans and following them, but also demonstrates a true nature of caring for children in their district.

-Communication: Our district does a great job of promoting our purpose and direction to all stakeholders.
+Communication: Our district as a whole does a great job of promoting our purpose and direction to all stakeholders.
 The communication between the administration, staff, students, and community members is a great asset.
-Through district wide meeting and communication we are all able to stay on the same page and work towards our common goals.
-Our district and the Early Learning Center does an excellent job of communicating areas of student growth and needs with parents and community members.
-Our biggest strength is the communication between administrators and staff about what our goals are, both district and at the early Learning Center, and we all work together to meet those goals.
+Through district wide meeting and communication, we are all able to stay on the same page and work towards our common goals.
+Hobart High School does an excellent job of communicating areas of student growth and needs with parents and community members.
+Our biggest strength is the communication between administrators and staff about what our goals are, both district and our individual school, and we all work together to meet those goals.
 We all believe in success for all students, and administrators work side by side with teachers to ensure we are doing everything possible to support all our students.
-Parents and other stakeholders are kept well informed through newsletters, websites, and School Messenger phone messages.
+Parents and other stakeholders are kept well informed through newsletters, websites, and alert now phone messages.

 Continuous Improvement: Continuous improvement and professional development are strength as found on the Teacher Resource Center.

 Opportunities for improvement are made readily available for ALL stakeholders.
-The review of the mission included individuals from all stakeholder groups, to ensure that the mission does in fact match what we as a district and at the Early Learning Center strive to accomplish, and is properly communicated to all levels of stakeholders, including external sources.
+The review of the mission included individuals from all stakeholder groups, to ensure that the mission does in fact match what we as a district strive to accomplish, and is properly communicated to all levels of stakeholders, including external sources.
 Programs are constantly reviewed and modified and data is consistently analyzed.

-Professional Development: The school district and the Early Learning Center have a very effective system of professional development and collaboration in the use of weekly professional development sessions, informative podcasts, teacher self-evaluations, and interdepartmental collaboration.
+Professional Development: The school district and individual schools have a very effective system of professional development and collaboration in the use of weekly professional development sessions, informative podcasts, teacher self-evaluations, and interdepartmental collaboration.
 Summer administrative retreats and teacher mentoring programs and ongoing district and school professional development ensure that much time is spent teaching leaders to be leaders.
 Teachers regularly attend professional development in order to increase student learning so we can continue to be strong in this area.
 Hobart has an excellent staff development plan.
 This plan is roughed in before school starts in August and is modified as the year goes on to meet staff needs.